ludopulles/GPUPrimalHybrid/README.md

 - Conda, mamba, or a similar environment manager (conda recommended for the use of install.sh)

 ## Installation

+1. Install conda if you haven't already.
+You can install it from [here](https://www.anaconda.com/docs/getting-started/miniconda/install).

 1. Clone the repository: